githubuser0xFFFF/URSim_Install_Guides/README.md

 ## Run URSim Install Script

 Using your bash prompt run the `install.sh` script using the following command.

+**Note: If you have ROS installed, running the following script will wipe your install.**

 ```bash
 sudo ./install.sh